realshafer/RNBO-Plugin/README.md

   )
 ```

-# Step 7: Tell CMake to Only Make a Plugin
+# STEP 7: Tell CMake to Only Make a Plugin

 Go to line 57 of `CMakeLists.txt` and turn off the command to build an application by putting a # in front of the line: